How to Make or Buy Good Garden Compost

 Never fork compost piles, just gently prod as many creatures including hibernating hedgehogs can often be found inside.

-What not to compost: latest research suggests to just bin citrus, rhubarb and alliums (onion, garlic, leek, shallots, chives) as acid could harm compost creatures – same with tea/coffee grounds due to caffeine.
+What not to compost: latest research suggests to just bin citrus, rhubarb, tomato and alliums (onion, garlic, leek, shallots, chives) as acid could harm compost creatures – same with tea/coffee grounds due to caffeine.

 Tips for Outdoor Compost Bins